mbuzdalov/kth-statistics/README.md

 and we also allow the original sequence to be completely destroyed.

-The latter is not a problem in certain applications, where the sequence is generated from some other structure, and the k-th statistic is used to guide other operations.
+The latter is not a problem in certain applications, where the sequence is generated from some other structure, and the k-th order statistic is used to guide other operations.
 An example of this approach is multi-dimensional divide-and-conquer algorithms.